karinstahel/papers-past-open-data-extraction/README.md

 ## Usage

 Run this script from the command line using Python.
-The tool offers multiple ways to specify which newspaper issues to process, including individual issue codes, lists in text files, or newspaper-year combinations.
+As shown below, there are multiple ways to specify which newspaper issues to process, including individual issue codes, lists in text files, or newspaper-year combinations.

-### Basic Usage
+### Basic usage

 ```bash
 python multiprocess_pp_issues_mets_alto_full.py --input /path/to/data --output /path/to/output --date 20250329
 ```

-### Usage Examples
+### Examples

 #### Process all issues in input directories